emotz/passwordkeeper/README.md

 ## Docker setup (for Windows host)

-If you already have *Docker* installed, you can skip this section and move to `Build & Run`.
+If you already have _Docker_ installed, you can skip this section and move to `Build & Run`.

+If you don't want to "pollute" your system with _Docker_, you can skip this section and move to `Vagrant setup`.

 If your operation system is `Windows 10 Pro` and your processor supports `Hyper-V` technology, you can install `Docker for Windows` from [here](https://docs.docker.com/docker-for-windows/install/).